Petition fights Bluffton playground shutdown

 Bluffton Mayor Lisa Sulka says while the playgrounds may be closed, the rest of the parks are open.

-“We have a dozen parks, we have trails, we have water access,” says Sulka.
-“We have Oyster Factory Park. all of those are available for everyone in and out of Bluffton to run to jump to play tag to whatever.”
+“We have a dozen parks, we have trails, we have water access,” said Sulka.
+“We have Oyster Factory Park.
+All of those are available for everyone in and out of Bluffton to run to jump to play tag, to whatever.”

 Sulka says as a mother herself, she understands their frustration.
 But safety comes first.

-“Bluffton is 4-5 times larger in COVID-19 cases in any of the neighboring towns and we are the youngest by far of any other neighboring municipality,” said Sulka.
+“Bluffton is four to five times larger in COVID-19 cases in any of the neighboring towns, and we are the youngest by far of any other neighboring municipality,” said Sulka.
 “Our average age is 37 and we see a lot of activity on those parks.”

 “Playground equipment is germ-ridden right now,” said Sulka.
 “We don’t have staff that is able to clean it like you see going into stores today, cleaning buggies every time you touch it.
 We don’t have that budget to do it.”

-“We want it open, we want life to get back to normal, we opened all of our bathrooms, we opened our docks, we opened our parks, we are just holding firm right now.”
+“We want it open, we want life to get back to normal, we opened all of our bathrooms, we opened our docks, we opened our parks, we are just holding firm right now,” she added.

-But the Mayor is opening the door to change in the future.
-Sulka says if the council wants to vote on taking away the playground ban, or even the Town mask mandate, it could happen 7-10 days after the holiday if the numbers are still good.
+But the mayor is opening the door to change in the future.
+Sulka says if the council wants to vote on taking away the playground ban, or even the Town mask mandate, it could happen 7 to 10 days after the holiday — if the numbers are still good.

 “If we can see some leveling off, and I will be first to the council, and we are going to race to it because we all want to take away the mandates.
 It is working, lets see what Labor Day does.”